 On Friday the children graduate from the Passport to Safety program.
 Parents are invited to stay for the graduation.
 The children will play the Passport to Safety game before graduating.Passport to Safety is a coordinated effort, which involves the school district and the Vandalia Division of Police.
 Classes are taught by instructors from the Vandalia and Butler Township Fire Departments, Parks & Recreation water safety, Vandalia-Butler City Schools bus drivers, a local veterinarian and the Vandalia and Butler Township Police Departments.
 In 1986 the program won “Crime Prevention Program of the Year” award from the Ohio Crime Prevention Association.
 In the past, 98-99% of incoming kindergarten students have participated in the program.
 The Vandalia Division of Police is extremely proud of this program.

 At various events held throughout the year, the Vandalia Division of Police conducts child fingerprinting.
 There is no charge for the fingerprints.
 The fingerprints are given to the parents of the child for safekeeping.
-The fingerprinting service is available to all City of Vandalia residents and groups that may wish to sponsor a child fingerprinting session.
-For more information on child fingerprinting sessions please contact Officer Holly Estepp, the Vandalia Division of Police Crime Prevention Officer, at 415-2272.
+The fingerprinting service is available to all city of Vandalia residents and groups that may wish to sponsor a child fingerprinting session.
+For more information on child fingerprinting sessions please contact Officer Andy Wehner, the Vandalia Division of Police Crime Prevention Officer, at 415-2272.

 Safety Patrol Liaison Activities